 - Reagent name

-- Date of reagent check
+- Verification Date

-- Lot number of reagent
+- Lot number of reagent and assigned expiration date

-- Response to verification check and lot number of positive control
+- Positive control name, control number, and expiration date

-- Initials of person checking reagent
+- Initials of person checking the reagent

+- Response to verification check

 The expiration dates for reagents with expiration dates >1 month will be tracked in the Reagent Log Book.
 During monthly verifications, analysts will re-prepare any reagent with an expiration date falling before the next monthly verification.